farisv/CJ2018-Final-CTF/README.md

 In real Cyber Jawara 2018 final contest, docker environments were built on October 9th, 2018.
 Results of `apt update` and `apt install` may be different when you build the services.
 All binary problems (p01-firmware, p02-sandbox, p05-crypto, p06-hades, p09-poseidon, and p11-zeus) are created to be solved in Ubuntu 18.10 with glibc 2.28.

+In original contest, flags are generated and distributed for each tick and placed in /var/flag/ directory with random name.
+In this test environments, a placeholder flag file is placed in /var/flag/00000000000000000000000000000000.

 ## Write Up

 You can contribute by adding the link to your write up here.
 A service can has more than one vulnerability so various solutions are welcomed.